ChotanSharma/ecomerce-backend/README.md

 ## Usage
 If a user clones the repo and install the necessary modules, the user only needs to do "npm start" on the command line.
 Then the app will be ready with the json data.
 The users can get associated data relationship established by sequalize tables association.
 All the necessary data are seeded; so optimum use of the app depends on the seeded data.

-Link to deployed app on [Heroku](https://peaceful-fortress-82620.herokuapp.com/)

-View thw video for get routes: [Screencastify]
+View thw video for get routes: [Screencastify](https://drive.google.com/file/d/1GT4Va27B0sFWzPb6sjoMIpgYSCjCkyoT/view)

-View thw video for get routes: [Screencastify]
+View thw video for get routes for one category, one tag and one product: [Screencastify](https://drive.google.com/file/d/1NYsoC4TRcfbRYX8_4V3ubCrHxsOJHHP2/view)

-View thw video for get routes: [Screencastify]
+View thw video for delete, post and put of categoriesRoutes: [Screencastify](https://drive.google.com/file/d/1hjvrTx8jrPkcAA3sEHMtdhPFBS32zDuq/view)

 ## License
 This project is license under MIT